BlueBrain/cyme/README.md

 Release 1.0.0

-- First release oc cyme
+- First release of cyme